AlexanderJarnstrom/dv1663-project/README.md

   - **Email**

 ### Books
 Holds information about the books in the system.
-A book is reprecented by the following columns:
+A book is reprecented by the following attributes:
   - **ISBN** (International Standard Book Number, *Primary key*)
   - **Title**
   - **Quantity**

 ### Borrows
-Shows who borrowed which book from who, A borrow is reprecented by the following columns:
+Shows who borrowed which book from who, A borrow is reprecented by the following attributes:
   - **BID** (Borrow ID, *Primary key*)
   - **ISBN** (International Standard Book Number, *Foreign key*)
   - **CID** (Customer ID, *Foreign key*)